 The class focuses on water orientation and encourages parents and babies to trust each other in the water.
 Lifeguards are always on the pool deck during swim lessons.

-A parent/family member must accompany the child in the water (the swim instructor will be on the deck* providing instruction).
+A parent/family member must accompany the child in the water (the swim instructor* may be on the deck or in in the water while providing instruction).

 Babies and toddlers who are not toilet trained must wear a swim diaper.

 *For the comfort of our instructors, they have the option of utilizing a face shield.
-An emphasis on consistent social distancing during in-pool instruction (6' or roughly an arm's length plus a kick board) is our primary, CDC-advised modification to prevent the spread of COVID-19.
+An emphasis on consistent social distancing during in-pool instruction (6' or roughly an arm's length plus a kickboard) is our primary, CDC-advised modification to prevent the spread of COVID-19.
 This is in addition to our screening and cleaning protocols.
-All deck-based swim instruction will be administered with use of a face mask.
+Deck-based swim instruction may be administered with the use of a face mask.